eurochriskelly/qconsole-offline-workspace/README.md

 #### Working with folders

-  To import from a subfolder and keep work separte use
+  To import from a subfolder other than Default and keep work separte use:

     gulp generate --folder SomeFolder